Stay European is a UK-based grassroots campaign working to regain the rights British people lost through Brexit – in any way that we can.

 It is an independent campaign, not set up by any pre-existing pro-European group, but hoping to work collaboratively with all.
-Stay European was established in January 2020 and gathered over 100,000 supporters in its first week.
-The campaign is run by volunteers and has no staff members.
+Stay European was established in January 2020 and has gathered over 150,000 supporters so far.

 We have three simple campaign goals as decided by our supporters.

 ★ Regain our rights

 When the Brexit transition period ended, British people lost our rights as European citizens overnight regardless of whether we voted for remain or leave.
 We believe we should have the right to opt in and continue to identify as Europeans, with all the rights and obligations that comes with it, and that one of the most logical mechanism for this is individual citizenship of the EU.

 Stay European is open minded about how it would work and understand that it would require some flexibility on the part of the EU.
 It has previously been suggested that such a scheme could be tied to a fee, as an individual contribution to the EU budget, perhaps equivalent to what we used to pay in per person.

 “It is unfortunate that a marginal majority gets to determine the fate of those who wished to remain.
 Whilst I respect the outcome of the referendum, my choice to consider myself European should also be respected.”